Table View for Project Management: The Ultimate Way to Manage Project Data

 Neither replaces the other.
 Together they give you complete control.

-Common Mistakes That Kill Table View Productivity and How to Fix Them
+Common Table View Mistakes in Project Management (and How to Fix Them)

 Table view is simple to use.
 But a few habits quietly make it less useful than it should be.